 – Checklist of the species present in the Reserve

 – Study of bioindicator species

-- Analysis of the response of target species and meteoclimatic variations
+– Analysis of the response of target species to meteoclimatic variations

 – Tropical meteorology